 The Auburn Student Investment Fund (ASIF) works to foster members’ interests in the financial markets and develop the members’ skills, all while still holding each member to the high standards that any money manager would encounter.
-Emphasis is placed on professional development for members and that effort is fostered through resume workshops, professional pictures, Training the Street courses, and training directed at the younger members.
+Emphasis is placed on professional development through résumé workshops, professional pictures, Training the Street courses, and training for younger members.
 In addition, members are required to complete the Bloomberg Certification for Equity Essentials when they join and are strongly encouraged to work their way through courses on Wall Street Prep.
-The upperclassmen are highly motivated to assist the underclassmen both within work for ASIF, in addition to helping them with career and interview preparation, building imperative skills such as modeling, and aiding in overall development utilizing their knowledge and past experience.
+The upperclassmen are highly motivated to assist the underclassmen in work for ASIF and general career and interview preparation, building imperative skills such as modeling, and aiding in overall development utilizing their knowledge and past experience.

 The Auburn Student Investment Fund will emerge as one of the top collegiate investment funds in the next ten years.
-The students will build a diversified portfolio and manage an excess of $2 million in assets.
-ASIF will continue to be comprised of the highest achieving students who best represent the values of Auburn University.
+Students will build a diversified portfolio and manage an excess of $2 million in assets.
+ASIF will continue to be comprised of the highest-achieving students who best represent the values of Auburn University.

 To provide ambitious, talented students the opportunity to apply knowledge learned in class and through internships to the management of a portion of the Auburn University endowment.
 The organization provides all students, but especially underclassmen, with investment knowledge for an advantage in embarking on their career path early.
-ASIF is a student led and managed club that oversees the investment of approximately $280,000 which has grown exponentially since its inception in October 2017.
-ASIF is comprised of five sectors, including technology, consumer products, energy, industrials, healthcare, and plan to add more sectors in the fall of 2018.
-The portfolio is managed using a long-term value based strategy which seeks to discover undervalued companies early on.
-The assets are a blend of stocks, ETFs, bonds, and cash and comprehensive research is done for each investment.
+ASIF is a student-led and -managed club that oversees the investment of approximately $280,000 which has grown exponentially since its inception in October 2017.
+ASIF is comprised of five sectors, including technology, consumer products, energy, industrials, and healthcare, and plans to add more sectors in the fall of 2018.
+The portfolio is managed using a long-term, value-based strategy which seeks to discover undervalued companies early on.
+The assets are a blend of stocks, ETFs, bonds, and cash.
+Comprehensive research is done for each investment.

 The Auburn Student Investment Fund has structured its portfolio around a core-satellite investment strategy, in which our sectors seek to add positions that are forecasted to mitigate risks or increase the overall return of the portfolio.
 By holding the S&P 500 Index as the primary position, the fund is able to reduce unsystematic risks that may otherwise threaten traditional portfolios.
-Sector teams focus on identifying securities which the fund should either reinforce under the pre-existing positions in the index, or introduce to the portfolio if not already held via the core position.
-Each satellite position under goes extensive due diligence before capital is allocated.
-Such due diligence includes: best-alternative screening, detailed equity research reports, forecast and valuation models, general fund consideration, and finally the approval from leadership.
+Sector teams focus on identifying securities which the fund should reinforce either under the pre-existing positions, or through a newly-introduced position.
+Each satellite position undergoes extensive due diligence before capital is allocated.
+Such due diligence includes: best-alternative screening, detailed equity research reports, forecast and valuation models, general fund consideration, and finally, approval from leadership.

 Team members Kate Bagley, Matt Hultstrand, Haley McDonnell, Ethan Reback, and Nathan Stein created a hedge fund strategy that could be deployed with a minimum capital base of $10MM.
 Additional requirements stated that the strategy maintain a beta-neutral position and efficiently generate alpha.
 The final proposed strategy involved options trading to create combinations of long-straddles and short-strangles with individual equities in connection with perceived levels of volatility in different industries within the overall market.
 Members of this team put in over 150 hours each over the course of two months of research and modeling of the proposed strategy.
 The final product consisted of 10 pages of analysis and models detailing the strategy, trading signals, risks, and a comprehensive back-testing of the strategy on a sample portfolio.
 This competition challenged members to think creatively and analyze large amount of market data to look for overarching trends.

 Team members Emily Kravec, Matt Hultstrand, Jenny Herrell, and Gary Gray were tasked with presenting a single equity as a buy recommendation.
-This team chose Constellation Brands, Inc. and completed an in-depth quantitative and qualitative analysis.
-The focus of the qualitative analysis was on the trends of company segments, strength of the financial statements, and management activity.
+This team chose Constellation Brands, Inc. and completed in-depth quantitative and qualitative analyses.
+The focuses of the qualitative analysis were the trends of company segments, strength of the financial statements, and management activity.
 The quantitative analysis included a Trading Comparables Analysis, Precedent Comparables Analysis, and a DCF analysis.
 By reviewing the target company from a holistic perspective, team members gained valuable insights about how company actions directly impact financial performance in real time.
 The valuation of Constellation Brands also provided the team an opportunity to practice the same skills that are used weekly as a part of the Auburn Student Investment Fund.